Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/exemptions/generateddocs/policyExemptions.bicep.md

 Parameter name | Required | Description
 -------------- | -------- | -----------
-parPolicyAssignmentId | Yes      | SLZ Policy Set Assignment id parExemptionCategory | No       | Exemption Category Default - Waiver parDescription | Yes      | Description
-parAssignmentScopeValidation | No       | Assignment Scope
-parPolicyDefinitionReferenceIds | Yes      | Reference ids of Policies to be exempted parExemptionName | Yes      | Exemption Name parExemptionDisplayName | Yes      | Exemption Display Name
+parPolicyAssignmentId | Yes      | The ID of the policy set assignment for which the exemption will be established. parExemptionCategory | No       |  The exemption category to be used. parDescription | Yes      | The description which provides context for the policy exemption. parAssignmentScopeValidation | No       | Sets the scope to permit an exemption to bypass this validation and be created beyond the assignment scope. parPolicyDefinitionReferenceIds | Yes      | List used to specify which policy definition(s) in the initiative the subject resource has an exemption to. parExemptionName | Yes      | The resource name of the policy exemption. parExemptionDisplayName | Yes      | The display name of the exemption.

 ### parPolicyAssignmentId